 This notice is published as part of the National Park Service's administrative responsibilities under NAGPRA, 25 U.S.C.
 3003(d)(3).
-The determinations in this notice are the sole responsibility of the museum, institution, or Federal agency that has control of the cultural items.
+The determinations in this notice are the sole responsibility of the museum, institution, or Federal agency that has control of the Native American cultural item.
 The National Park Service is not responsible for the determinations in this notice.

-The Gilcrease Museum is responsible for notifying the Osage Nation, Oklahoma, that this notice has been published.Start Signature
+The Gilcrease Museum is responsible for notifying The Chickasaw Nation that this notice has been published.Start Signature

 Manager, National NAGPRA Program.

 BILLING CODE 4312-52-P